xzyfer/us-travel-checklist/README.md

 * Go to a Giants baseball game - not my thing but when in Rome - thanks HN
 * [Hanger One Vodka](http://www.hangarone.com/) tour - thanks HN
 * Shake hands with the locals at [Sunday street fests](http://www.sundaystreetssf.com/) - thanks HN
+* Have breakfast at Bucks (Hotmail, Tesla and Paypal just to name a few of the companies that had their first deals struck there) http://www.npr.org/templates/story/story.php?storyId=128874569

 ### Preflight (what I should do/organise before I arrive)
 * ~~Register for Songkick~~ - thanks @paulwithap - [done!](http://www.songkick.com/users/xzyfer)